How to Make Fish Freshies

 Congrats!
 You now have a cute little fish freshie!
 These are perfect to give as gifts for Father's Day, birthdays, etc. They're also great products to add to your shop!

 We want to see you try this project!
 Tag us if you share your creations on your social media accounts!
-You can use the hashtag #lonestarcommunity and see your beautiful creations on our community page.
+You can use the hashtag #lonestarcommunity and see your beautiful creations on our Lone Star Community page.